hiiamboris/red-cli-gitlab-mirror/mockups/redbuild/README.md

       --version                   Display program version and exit -h, --help                      Display this help text and exit
 ```

-Prerequisites: `git` installed and available from PATH, sources downloaded somewhere.

 Usage example: `redbuild cli -m view -b master -s %root%\red\source -o %root%\red\builds --shortcut %root%\bin\redd.exe -d` will build a debug version of CLI console with View module included on top of the `master` branch, shoving the output into `builds` directory and adding a handy `redd` shortcut.